Nicknames of Chicago: City of Big Shoulders

-"City of Big Shoulders" is a nickname coined by Carl Sandburg in his 1914 poem "Chicago", which describes the city as "stormy, husky, [and] brawling".
-It is the last of several nicknames in the poem; the others hint at the cities major industrial activities, for example the meat-packing industry and railroad industry.
-It is also sometimes said as the "City of Broad Shoulders".
+"City of Big Shoulders" is a nickname coined by Carl Sandburg in his 1914 poem "Chicago," which describes the city as "stormy, husky, [and] brawling."
+It is the last of several nicknames in the poem; the others hint at the city's major industrial activities, for example, the meat-packing industry and railroad industry.
+It is also sometimes said as the "City of Broad Shoulders."

 Chiberia

-"Chiberia" – a portmanteau of "Chicago" and "Siberia" – was coined by Richard Castro, a meteorologist working for CBS Chicago, during a cold wave in 2014 that brought the coldest temperatures to the city in multiple decades.
+"Chiberia" – a portmanteau of "Chicago" and "Siberia" – was coined by Richard Castro, a meteorologist working for the National Weather Service, during a cold wave in 2014 that brought the coldest temperatures to the city in multiple decades.
 The National Weather Service used the hashtag "#Chiberia" during its reporting on the cold wave.
 The nickname continues to be used during cold weather events, for example in 2017 and in 2019.

 Chiraq

 "Chiraq" – a portmanteau of "Chicago" and "Iraq" – controversially compares the city (given its crime rates) to war-torn Iraq.
-Chuck Goudie, a reporter for ABC7 Chicago, asserted that the nickname is based on a single misleading Iraq War statistic: from 2003 to 2012, 4,265 people were killed in Chicago, nearly equal to the number of U.S. soldiers killed in Iraq in the same period.
-The statistic omits civilian deaths in Iraq, which dramatically raises its death toll.
-The origin of the nickname is not definitive, but saw increasing popularity in usage around the end of the Iraq War.
-For example, Spike Lee used the nickname as the title of his 2015 film, Lil Reese used it in his 2013 song "Traffic", and Urban Dictionary added it as an entry in 2012.
+Chuck Goudie, a reporter for ABC7 Chicago, asserted that the nickname is based on an Iraq War statistic: from 2003 to 2012, 4,265 people were killed in Chicago, nearly equal to the number of U.S. soldiers killed in Iraq in the same period.
+The origin of the nickname is not definitive, but it saw increasing popularity in usage around the end of the Iraq War.
+Spike Lee used the nickname as the title of his 2015 film.